johnovelli/anya-shop-bot/README.md

 ### 1) Download the Files

-Choose one of the files below to download the Anya Shop Bot based on your operating system:
+Choose one of the files below to download Anya Shop Bot based on your operating system:

 - [**anya-shop-bot-0.1.zip**](https://github.com/johnovelli/anya-shop-bot/releases/download/v0.1/anya-shop-bot-0.1.zip) for systems that use ZIP files (Windows).